| |

 Cenote Zaci

-Cenote Zaci is a huge semi-open cenote that’s partially hidden by a cave, it also has a stunning view.
+Cenote Zaci is a huge semi-open cenote that’s partially hidden by a cave, and it also has a stunning view.
 There is a beautiful path that goes around the cenote, but watch your step because it does get slippery.

-The depth of Cenote Zaci ranges between 30 to 100 meters and if you get tired from swimming, but are not ready to leave the sinkhole’s cool water you can rest on a rope inside the cenobite.
+The depth of Cenote Zaci ranges between 30 to 100 meters, and if you get tired from swimming, but are not ready to leave the sinkhole’s cool water, you can rest on a rope inside the cenobite.

-Besides walking down the steps to enter the cenote take a dive from the 8-meter ledge if you’re feeling a tad bit more adventurous.
+Besides walking down the steps to enter the cenote, take a dive from the 8-meter ledge if you’re feeling a tad bit more adventurous.
 It’s also a great spot to take a picture!

 Location | Calle 36 between Calles 37 and 39